Sorry, no posts matched your criteria.

 Just Transition.
 The proof is in the eating.

 ‘To change everything it takes everyone’, a just transition is about both decent jobs, climate policy as well as a just society.
 An interesting dialogue between trade union, industry and research community.
-With the economist Kate Raworth, author of The Doughnut Economy, Sharan Burrow, Secretary-General of the International Trade Union Confederation, and Thomas Leysen, Chairman of Umicore & KBC.
+With the economist Kate Raworth, author of The Doughnut Economy, Alison Tate, Director of Economic and Social Policy of the International Trade Union Confederation (ITUC), and Thomas Leysen, Chairman of Umicore & KBC.
+Moderated by Karel Verhoeven (chief editor at De Standaard)

 Grand Tour 2020

-Pieter Van Bogaert presents his book Grand Tour 2020 – the report of a trip through ten European cities where he talked to ten artists about their ecological commitment (as an artist and as a citizen).
+Pieter Van Bogaert talks with Guy Gypens, director of Kaaitheater, about his book Grand Tour 2020 – the report of a trip through ten European cities where he talked to ten artists about their ecological commitment (as an artist and as a citizen).
 The book is the final document of ten years of ‘Imagine 2020’, a European collaboration on art and ecology founded by Kaaitheater in 2008.

 Citizens in action